|

 ·

-pulling on the horses’ face, causing gaping mouth and head elevation
+the horses’ face, causing gaping mouth and head

 ·